613 notice: A notification to a candidate that information on their background check might negatively affect their job chances.

-- Customers decide to limit the information returned in their reports.
+- Organizations decide to limit the information that their reports return.

-- The identity of the record does not match that of the candidate.
+- The record identity doesn't match the candidate.

-Offline Records: Also known as “physical” records, these records are available only in person at the courthouse, and are not available through the internet.
-These records must be retrieved in person, at specific locations, and during posted hours, typically by Court Researchers.
+offline records: These physical records are available only in person at the courthouse, not electronically over the internet.
+Offline records must be retrieved in person, at specific locations, and during posted hours, typically by court researchers.
 There are two methods of offline record retrieval:

-- Clerk-assisted search: Available through records searches that require clerks to retrieve the records.
+- clerk-assisted search: Court clerks must retrieve the records.

-Salting: The process by which Checkr initiates searches with its vendors on previously discovered and verified records.
-When these searches are returned, Checkr then compares these results with those that were previously discovered.
+salting: The process by which Checkr initiates searches with its vendors on previously discovered and verified records.
+When these searches complete, Checkr compares the results with those that were previously discovered.
 This process allows Checkr to test vendors' accuracy and comprehensiveness.